 Compare fares to either London Heathrow or Gatwick and then journey on to the Gloucestershire area by train in about 2 hours or less.

 The coastal city of Valencia maintains pretty optimal weather throughout the year.
-In the spring, temperatures hang near the 60s and 70s, striking a perfect balance of warm sunshine and cool, mediterranean breezes.
+In the spring, temperatures hang near the 60s and 70s, striking a perfect balance of warm sunshine and cool, Mediterranean breezes.
 Valencia is considered a bird watcher’s paradise.
 Heron, egrets and African ibis flock to the Valencian wetlands on their migration paths.
 Adventurous hikers may catch a glimpse of a golden eagle, Egyptian vulture or an alpine swift as they venture into one of Valencia’s rocky mountain ranges.
 Don’t forget to try a pan of savory, saffron-infused paella, but be sure you research your restaurant thoroughly.
 Valencians are pretty passionate about the authenticity of their beloved dish.

-Search fares to Madrid, then travel Madrid to Valencia via one of Spain’s high speed trains in just an hour and a half.
+Search fares to Madrid, then travel Madrid to Valencia via one of Spain’s high-speed trains in just an hour and a half.

-Holland is known for its windmills, wooden shoes and, in mid-April, its tulip fields.
+Holland is famous for its windmills, wooden shoes and, in mid-April, its tulip fields.
 The winding flower beds of the Keukenhof Gardens hold over 7 million flower bulbs.
 In addition to the famous tulips, you will see hyacinths, daffodils, orchids, roses, carnations, irises, lilies and much more.
 Experience one of Holland’s original Boat-Bike tours, where a comfortable passenger barge will carry you from port-to-port over the course of one week, stopping at historic sites for you to grab a bicycle off the ship’s deck and explore the scenery, history, and culture of the Netherlands at your leisure.
 A Bike-Boat cruise starts as low as €499, including accommodations and meals.